Tebs-Lab/ai-discussions/02-unstructured-data-ml/09-exercise-GANs.md

-# Exercise: Research Specific CNN Architectures
+# Exercise: Research Specific GAN Architectures

 In this exercise you'll be broken into small teams and asked to research well known architectures for certain types of problems.